fused-effects/fused-effects/README.md

 Carriers needn’t be `Functor`s (let alone `Monad`s), allowing a great deal of freedom in the interpretation of effects.
 And since the interpretation is written as a typeclass instance which `ghc` is eager to inline, performance is excellent: approximately on par with `mtl`.

+Finally, since the fusion of carrier algebras occurs as a result of the selection of the carriers, it doesn’t depend on complex `RULES` pragmas, making it very easy to reason about and tune.

 ## Usage